 The version with clear skin.
 The version with slimmer legs.
 The version that doesn’t exist.

-For a daughter with low self esteem, she may scroll through Instagram seeing all of these “perfect” girls with “perfect” skin and “perfect” bodies–this may cause her to feel worse about herself because she doesn’t look like those girls, even though they don’t even look like that in real life.
+For a child with low self esteem, they may scroll through Instagram seeing all of these “perfect” girls and assigned female at birth with “perfect” skin and “perfect” bodies–this may cause their to feel worse about herself because they doesn’t look like those girls, even though they don’t even look like that in real life.

 We need to teach our children how to use social media in healthy, positive ways that help them connect with others–not degrade their sense of self-worth to how many “likes” they can get on a photo.

-Solstice is here for your daughter with low self esteem
+Solstice is here for your child with low self esteem

 Solstice is a groundbreaking residential treatment center for girls, ages 14 to 18.
-Our girls often grapple with depression, low self-esteem, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.
+Our girls and assigned female at birth often grapple with depression, low self-esteem, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.

-For more information about how we can help your daughter with low self esteem at Solstice, please contact us at (866) 278-3345.
+For more information about how we can help your child with low self esteem at Solstice, please contact us at (866) 278-3345.